GSFC-EPG/oe-gnss-sdr-manifest/README.md

         $ cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchains/oe-sdk_cross.cmake -DCMAKE_INSTALL_PREFIX=/usr -DENABLE_FMCOMMS2=ON -DENABLE_UHD=OFF ..
         $ make

-Note: Added -DENABLE_FMCOMMS2=ON -DENABLE_UHD=OFF flags to compile the FMCOMMS2/3/4 related libraries instead of UHD.
+Note: Added `-DENABLE_FMCOMMS2=ON -DENABLE_UHD=OFF` flags to compile the FMCOMMS2/3/4 related libraries instead of UHD.
+This is not necessary to run the [first fix demo](https://gnss-sdr.org/my-first-fix/).

+It is recommended to install GNSS-SDR directly on the image, but the general command to install GNSS-SDR is:

+        $ sudo make install DESTDIR=/usr/local/oecore-x86_64/sysroots/armv7ahf-neon-oe-linux-gnueabi/

 ### Mounting Device using sshfs
 This allows us to mount the rootfs of the ZedBoard over the network, so that we can install directly on the machine.
 The ZedBoard must be connected to the network over ethernet.
 You will also need to know the ZedBoard's IP address, which can be found with the command ```ip a```.